TheLovinator1/discord-reminder-bot/README.md

 !remind <message_date> <message_reason>

-message_date can be anything that is time or date.
+message_date can be anything that is a date or time.
 For example:

 * `in 2 days`
 * `August 14, 2021 EST`,
 * `tomorrow`
 * `1 เดือนตุลาคม 2025, 1:00 AM`

-message_reason is the message the bot will send time
+message_reason is the message the bot will send at that time.

 ## Environment Variables